 Check exact dates/times on the Boston Event Calendar for July (or August)

-"Cheat Sheet" for Shakespeare's Macbeth
+"Cheat Sheet" for Shakespeare's A Midsummer Night's Dream

 Shakespeare on the Common's temporary stage on Boston Common